xrbams/cloudpulsep1/README.md

 5.  **Data Lakehouse with Databricks**:
     - Use Databricks Delta Lake for managing both structured and semi-structured data in a data lakehouse architecture.
     - Delta Lake offers ACID transactions and scalability, serving as an intermediate data store for large-scale data transformations before pushing to PostgreSQL or Elasticsearch.

+6.  **Production Iac**
+    Once the data pipeline and processing components are built, implement IaC to automate infrastructure setup, ensuring smooth and scalable deployments.

+    **Provision Databricks Cluster:**

+    -   Use Terraform or CloudFormation to automate Databricks cluster deployment.
+    -   Define cluster settings (autoscaling, instance types, networking) in code.
+    -   Automate the connection between Databricks and your storage (S3, ADLS, etc.).

+    **Automate PostgreSQL Setup:**

+    -   Use Terraform or Ansible to provision and configure PostgreSQL.
+    -   Define security settings (VPC, subnets, security groups, backups).
+    -   Set up automatic scaling and replication for load handling.

+    **Set Up Apache Airflow:**

+    -   Automate Airflow deployment with Terraform or containerize it with Kubernetes.
+    -   Enable automatic scheduling, logging, and monitoring.

+    **Configure Elasticsearch & Kibana:**

+    -   Use Terraform to provision Elasticsearch and Kibana for real-time data visualization.
+    -   Define clusters, scaling policies, and storage configurations.

+    **Kafka Setup (if needed):**

+    -   Use IaC to automate Apache Kafka cluster setup for real-time streaming.
+    -   Automate topic creation and producer/consumer configuration.

+    **Monitoring & Logging:**

+    -   Automate deployment of tools like Prometheus or Grafana for system health monitoring.
+    -   Define logging and alerting strategies.

+    **Containerization (Optional):**

+    -   If using containers, define Docker images and use Terraform to provision Kubernetes clusters.

+    **CI/CD Pipeline:**

+    -   Set up CI/CD to automate deployment of code, infrastructure, and configuration updates.

 ### Reflect and Learnings